What are dental X-rays?

-- Decay, especially small areas of decay between teeth.
+- Cavities, especially small areas of decay between teeth.

 - Decay beneath existing fillings.

-- Abscesses (an infection at the root of a tooth or between the gum and a tooth).
+- Abscessed teeth (infection at the root of your tooth or between your gums and your tooth).

 - Cysts and some types of tumors.